stlehmann/pdftools/README.md

 ```

 ## pdfzip
 Zip the pages of two input files in one output file.
-This when dealing with
+This is useful when
-scanned documents where even pages are in one docuemnt and odd pages in the
+dealing with scanned documents where even pages are in one docuemnt and
-other.
+odd pages in the other.

 ```bash
 usage: pdfzip.py [-h] -o OUTPUT [-d] input1 input2